Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

 #### Example retrieve a paged Product list

-1. Open the Norhtwind_CBL Module
+1. Open the Northwind_CBL Module
 1. Add a dependency to NorthwindSchemaLib Category, Product and ProductsPage
 1. Add a new server action "ProductGet
 1. Add the following input parameters: